-November 9: Davis Planning Tool due.
+November 17: Submit the Prospective Applicant Form and the Davis Planning Tool.
 Please choose a single group member who will act as a contact for the group; this member will act as a liaison between the group and the Fellowships Office.
-After submission, call the Fellowships Office at (585) 276-5869 to schedule a meeting to discuss your plans.
-See contact information and walk-in hours.
+After submission, email the Fellowships Office at email@example.com to schedule a meeting to discuss your plans.

-January 11, 4pm EST: Application components due (click here to submit).
+January 11, 4 p.m.
+EST: Submit the application components online.
 A complete application includes all of the components listed below.

-- 1-page budget (must use Davis budget template; see Davis website)
+- One-page budget (must use Davis budget template; see Davis website)

-- 1 letter of support/affiliation* from each collaborating organization/partner confirming partnership
+- One letter of support/affiliation from each collaborating organization/partner confirming partnership:

-- 1 letter of reference* for each applicant/group member (preferably from UR faculty or professional staff person, although external letters are acceptable)
+- One letter of reference for each applicant/group member (preferably from UR faculty or professional staff person, although external letters are acceptable)

-- 1 up-to-date résumé for each applicant/group member
+- One up-to-date résumé for each applicant/group member

 Late January: Davis campus interviews and selection of nominees.